PhilGrunewald/Behave2016/manuscript.md

 #### Elexon

-In the UK Elexon collect electricity use data on a rolling bases an update profiles twice a year to be used for settlement [@Elexon13b].
+In the UK Elexon collect electricity use data on a rolling bases and update profiles twice a year.
+These profiles are used for settlement purposes [@Elexon13b].
 The target sample size is 2,500 randomly selected households.
 Profiles are generated for 8 distinct classes, the first two of which are domestic households with or without low cost night time tariffs (Economy 7).

 #### CBT
 The Electricity Smart Metering Customer Behaviour Trials (CBT) involved over 5000 participants, metered on a half hourly bases and exposed to a range of static time of use tariffs (@CER11).